w3c/wai-people-use-web/_people-use-web/abilities-barriers-cognitive.md

 ## Examples of cognitive, learning, and neurological disabilities {#examples-of-cognitive-learning-and-neurological-disabilities}

+-   **Age-related forgetfulness**{#ageforgetful} (sometimes called "age-appropriate forgetfulness" or "age-related memory loss") —  impaired memory that can be a normal part of healthy aging, such as taking longer to learn new things and occasionally forget particular words.
 -   **Attention deficit hyperactivity disorder (ADHD)**{:#adhd} (formerly "attention deficit disorder (ADD)") – involves difficulty focusing on a single task, focusing for longer periods, or being easily distracted.
 -   **Autism spectrum disorder (ASD)**{:#asd} (includes “autism,” “Asperger syndrome,” and “pervasive developmental disorder” (PDD)) - involves impairments of social communication and interaction abilities, and sometimes restricted habits and interests.
+-   **Brain Injury**{:injury} (traumatic or acquired) — damage that can happen at any stage in life and can lead to long-term impairment of executive function, memory, learning, coordination, speech, an emotions as well as other physical and sensory impairments.
+-   **Dementia** — includes memory loss and trouble concentrating, following a conversation, and finding the right word.
 -   **Intellectual disabilities**{:#intellectual} (sometimes called "[learning disabilities](#learning){:.termref}" in Europe and some other countries, and "developmental disabilities" in other regions) – involves impairments of intelligence, learning more slowly, or difficulty understanding complex concepts.
 Down syndrome is one of many different kinds of intellectual disability.
 -   **Learning disabilities**{:#learning} – is a functional term rather than a medical condition, and is not uniformly defined.
 In Europe and some other countries, it refers to [intellectual disabilities](#intellectual){:.termref}, while in Australia, Canada, the U.S., and some other countries it refers to [perceptual disabilities](#perceptual){:.termref}.
+-   **Mild cognitive impairment (MCI)**{:mci} — sometimes considered the stage between age-related forgetfulness and the more serious decline of dementia.
 -   **Mental health disabilities**{:#mhealth} – includes anxiety, delirium, depression, paranoia, schizophrenia, and many other disorders.
 These conditions may cause difficulty focusing on information, processing information, or understanding it.
 In particular medication for these disorders may have side effects including blurred vision, hand tremors, and other impairments.
 -   **Memory impairments**{:#memory} – involves limited short-term memory, missing long-term memory, or limited ability to recall language.
 Dementia is one among many different examples of memory impairments.
 -   **Multiple sclerosis**{:#ms} – causes damage to nerve cells in the brain and spinal cord, and can affect auditory, cognitive, physical, or visual abilities, in particular during relapses.